nicoolas25/cherry_pick/README.md

 ## TODO

-- Add logging
+- Select precisely the relations to follow
-- Improve the CLI
+- Improve the CLI in order to specify a `get` from the command line
 - Support `has_and_belongs_to_many` associations

 ## Contributing